 Known locally as the Abbey, this Dominican Friary was founded in the mid - 13th century by Maurice Fitzgerald.
-The site contains a great wealth of carvings including Gothic and Renaissance tomb sculptures, a well preserved cloister and the only sculptured 15th century high altar to survive in any Irish monastic church.
-This enigmatic friary will inspire and enlighten its visitors.
+The site contains a great wealth of carvings including Gothic and Renaissance tomb sculpture, well preserved cloister and the only sculptured 15th century high altar to survive in any Irish monastic church.
+This enigmatic friary will inspire and enlighten it's visitors.
 Access to the site is by stone stairway.

-Sligo Abbey

-Abbey Street, Sligo Town, Co.
-Sligo Tel: +353 71 9146406 Fax: +353 71 9149909 Email: sligoabbey@opw.ie
+Sligo Abbey, Abbey Street, Sligo Town, Co.
+Sligo Tel: +353 71 9146406 Fax: +353 71 9149909 Email: sligoabbey@opw.ie Web: www.heritageireland.ie